Everything you need to know about product drops: Strategies, benefits & examples

 Forming these relationships through loyalty programs makes customers more likely to spend more with your brand and gives you valuable communication channels to nurture their loyalty.

-RELATED: 79 Staggering Statistics That Show the Power of Loyalty Programs in 2022
+RELATED: 79 Staggering Statistics That Show the Power of Loyalty Programs

 Alongside the scarcity marketing value of product drops, anticipation psychology drives much of the product drop hype cycle and success of brands with this model.